solar panel installation on roof

 Installing solar panels on your roof will need some specific equipment, here’s a list of most needed ones:

-- Solar panels: Of course !!
+• Solar panels: Of course !!

-- Inverter: An inverter converts the DC (direct current) electricity produced by the solar panels into AC (alternating current) electricity, which is normally required in your home.
+• Inverter: An inverter converts the DC (direct current) electricity produced by the solar panels into AC (alternating current) electricity, which is normally required in your home.

-- Wiring: A good, strong and reliable wiring is also important to connect your inverter/batteries to your home’s electrical system.
+• Wiring: A good, strong and reliable wiring is also important to connect your inverter/batteries to your home’s electrical system.

-- Other: Ladder, power drill, wrench set, safety harness, screwdriver set and other safety equipments.
+• Other: Ladder, power drill, wrench set, safety harness, screwdriver set and other safety equipments.

-- Locate the Rafters: Using a stud finder, locate the rafters underneath your roof.
+• Locate the Rafters: Using a stud finder, locate the rafters underneath your roof.
 The mounting brackets of the solar panels will need to be attached to these beams.

-- Install the Mounting brackets: After the rafters are located, firmly install the brackets according to the instruction manual.
+• Install the Mounting brackets: After the rafters are located, firmly install the brackets according to the instruction manual.
 Make sure they are tightly fitted and are in a correct level.

-- Waterproofing: Make sure you use enough sealants in and around mounting points to prevent any water seepage or minor leaks.
+• Waterproofing: Make sure you use enough sealants in and around mounting points to prevent any water seepage or minor leaks.

-- Using a pulley system or a helper to lift the panels onto the roof.
+• Using a pulley system or a helper to lift the panels onto the roof.
 Ensure the panels don’t get damaged during the process.

-- Firmly secure the panels on the mounting system.
+• Firmly secure the panels on the mounting system.

-- After the panels installation is completed, connect the wiring system by referring to the user manual.
+• After the panels installation is completed, connect the wiring system by referring to the user manual.
 Make sure you connect te panels, inverter, battery and your home electrical system correctly.

 The inverter is the what will make solar energy useable in your home.
 Folks also call it as a Solar Inverter.
 Here’s how to install and connect it:

-- Install the inverter in a dry and shaded location in your home.
+• Install the inverter in a dry and shaded location in your home.

-- Connect the Solar panel’s wiring firmly to the inverter nodes.
+• Connect the Solar panel’s wiring firmly to the inverter nodes.

-- Finally connect the inverter to the home’s electrical system.
+• Finally connect the inverter to the home’s electrical system.
 You can take professional help of an electrician to ensure safety and compliance when you connect your electrical system with the inverter.

-- Test the system thoroughly once all is connected.
+• Test the system thoroughly once all is connected.
 The inverter will indicate that the battery is charging.

-- Once satisfied with your testing, start using the solar energy in one single room for a day or two.
+• Once satisfied with your testing, start using the solar energy in one single room for a day or two.
 This way you can ensure that the system is working correctly.

-- Additionally, in some areas, one might need to schedule an inspection of the system, where someone from the local authority will inspect it before approving to use it.
+• Additionally, in some areas, one might need to schedule an inspection of the system, where someone from the local authority will inspect it before approving to use it.

-Step 10: Enjoy the Benefits of Solar Power
+Benefits of Using Solar Power at Home

 Once approved, you can start reaping the benefits of your solar panels.
 Over time, your investment will pay for itself in the form of low energy bills.

-Conclusion: Is Solar Right for You?
+Is Solar Panel Installation the Right Choice for You?

 Installing solar panels is an investment that can help anyone financially plus environmentally.
 With right tools, knowledge, patience and a bit of confidence, you can harness the power of the SUN.